material-motion/material-motion/concepts/runtimes.md

 - Remove any Plan associated with a given name from a target.
 - Enumerate the log of operations.

-Internally, a Transaction must maintain an ordered list of operations.
+The log's order should match the order of the requested operations.

 A Transaction must be explicitly committed to a Runtime; e.g. `runtime.commit(transaction)`.